YoungFaithful/CapacityExpansion.jl/docs/src/preparing_clust_data.md

 Preparing ClustData
 =========
 Here, we first describe how to load provided time-series input data or your own time-series input data as `ClustData`.
-We second describe how to aggregate the loaded time-sereis input data.
+We second describe how to aggregate the loaded time-series input data.

 ## Provided Data
 `load_timeseries_data_provided()` loads the data for a given `region` for which data is provided in this package.